skidr0w/background-execution/README.md

 2. Web worker

     Web worker implementation[1] of setInterval.
-By using a web worker, we can circumvent the throttling of the browser and can execute code more often.
+By using a web worker, we can circumvent the throttling in some browser and can execute our callback more often.
 When the tab is closed, the worker gets terminated.

 3. Service worker